Five Ways To Find The Fastest Route Around Multiple Stops

 If you want to find the quickest route from one place to another, apps like Google Maps, Apple Maps and Waze are fantastic.
 But what if you need to make a lot of stops, and you want the fastest route that includes all of them?
-Maybe you’re delivering groceries, or driving around doing lawn maintenance, or even just have a lot of errands, and you want the most efficient route so it can all get done as quickly as possible.
+Maybe you’re delivering groceries, doing lawn maintenance, visiting yard sales, or even just have a lot of errands, and you want the most efficient route to visit all your destinations as quickly as possible.

 So there’s no perfect solution.
-But there ARE a bunch of route planner apps and more complex route optimization software tools that use algorithms to find the shortest route.
-Here are a few quick options for when you just want to get the job done, fast – with and without help from the algorithms:
+But there ARE a bunch of route planner apps, and also more complex route optimization software tools that use algorithms to find the shortest route.
+Here are a few quick options for when you just want to get the job done, fast:

 - Google Maps